 Spanish Garlic Shrimp Recipe for Gambas al Ajillo – A Spanish Tapas Bar Favourite That’s Easy to Make at Home

-Tuesday – Authentic Mexican Guacamole and a Big Old Pot of Chilli
+Tuesday – Authentic Mexican Guacamole and a Tortilla Soup

-As lovers of Mexican food, as well as Mexican-American and Tex-Mex food, Tuesday is #TacoTuesday in our home and while I’m not sure exactly what tacos I’m going to make tomorrow night, I’m cooking up a Mexican feast.
+As lovers of Mexican food, as well as Mexican-American and Tex-Mex food, Tuesday is #TacoTuesday in our home.
+I’m not yet sure what tacos I’ll make tomorrow night, but I’m definitely making an authentic Mexican guacamole first, as avocados are in abundance and cheap right now.

-I’m starting with this authentic Mexican guacamole, as every Mexican meal should begin with guacamole as far as I’m concerned.
-And perhaps I’ll make Terence’s spicy red tomato salsa and this Mexican corn salsa. https://grantourismotravels.com/mexican-corn-salsa-recipe/
+I’ll also be cooking a few other favourites from Mexico.
+I’ll start with Mexican guacamole as every Mexican meal should begin with guacamole as far as I’m concerned.
+If you can’t source avocados right now, try Terence’s spicy red tomato salsa or this Mexican corn salsa.

-We can finally source corn tortillas and wheat flour tortillas and have both on hand and we’ve already got plenty of homemade pickled jalapeños, pickled purple shallots, pickled purple cabbage, and Mexican pickled vegetables in the fridge.
+We can finally source corn tortillas and wheat flour tortillas and we’ve got plenty of homemade pickled jalapeños, pickled purple shallots, pickled purple cabbage, and Mexican pickled vegetables in the fridge, so I’ll browse these taco recipes to decide what to make.

-I’m thinking I’ll go Tex-Mex and make Terence’s of chilli con carne or my vegan chilli then for lunch the next day I can make quesadillas or do a mini nachos.
-Whatever I decide, we’ll be washing it all down with margaritas.
-Or maybe micheladas.
+If you’re not inspired yet, perhaps make Terence’s chilli con carne or my vegan chilli or these quesadillas or nachos.
+Whatever you decide, wash it all down with margaritas or maybe micheladas.

 Authentic Mexican Guacamole Recipe Just Like Your Mexican Abuela Would Make

-Wednesday is already decided, because I’ve had cravings for Cambodian food, which I haven’t made in a while, and I don’t care what you think but I’m having Cambodian street food breakfast and lunch for dinner.
+Wednesday is already decided, because I’ve had cravings for Cambodian food, which I haven’t cooked in a while.
+I’m planning on making a Cambodian feast but you could pick one or two of these Cambodian dishes.

 I’m also very tempted to make this banana coconut tapioca pudding – just because.
 When you’ve got a craving, you’ve got to satisfy it when you can.